FAIRmat-NFDI/nomad-docs/docs/examples/experiment_data/xps.md

 ## How to upload XPS data to NOMAD

-Documentation on how to upload XPS data sets from different sources can be found [here](https://fairmat-nfdi.github.io/pynxtools-xps/tutorial/nomad.html)
+Documentation on how to upload XPS data sets from different sources can be found [pynxtools-xps > Tutorials > Convert data to NeXus using NOMAD Oasis](https://fairmat-nfdi.github.io/pynxtools-xps/tutorial/nomad.html)

 ## Supported file formats